quen09t/wizz-test/README.md

 ##### Add Security

-- Implement authentication and authorization to protect sensitive resources and ensure proper access control.
+- Implement authentication and authorization to protect sensitive resources(creating, deleting, updated) and ensure proper access control.
+- Add pagination to the API to limit the number of results returned in a single request.
 - Ensure all critical configuration values (api keys, DB credentials...) are stored securely using environment variables.
 - Add a rate limiter to prevent brute-force attacks and abuse of public APIs.